Between the deterministic and non-deterministic query complexity: Search theory and group testing

 \section{Search theory and group testing}

 In search theory, $f=id$ is the identity function, i.e. we need to identify an unknown element $x$ from an underlying set of size $n$ (the set of possible inputs).
 Usually $x$ is called the \textit{defective} element, that causes failures in the whole system and our goal is to locate the defective part.
-The allowed queries are all the possible YES/NO questions.
-Every such query we identify with the set of elements where the answer is YES, thus we ask subsets of the underlying set.
+The allowed queries are all the possible YES/NO questions regarding the input.
+More precisely, we can identify every query with the set of elements where the answer is YES, thus we ask subsets of the underlying set.
 In particular, the Questioner can ask the set $\{x\}$, showing $D_0(P,n)=1$.

 On the other hand, it is well-known that $D(P,n)=\lceil \log n\rceil$.
-Thus Proposition \ref{altalanos} and Proposition \ref{also} (with $j_1=\dots=j_{k+1}=0$) imply $D_k(P,n)=\min\{k+1,\log n\}$.
+Thus Proposition \ref{altalanos} and Proposition \ref{also} (with $j_1=\dots=j_{k+1}=0$) imply $D_k(P,n)=\min\{k+1,\lceil \log n\rceil\}$.

 A natural generalization is to consider the case there are more than one defectives.
 This version is usually called group testing.
 For more on this area, see \cite{dw}.
 In this case the input is a set of elements.
-Usually we assume that there are exactly $d$ or at most $d$ defectives.
+Usually we assume that there are exactly $d$ or at most $d$ defectives and the goal is to identify all of them.
 Let us denote these problems by $P_d$ and $P_{\le d}$.
-It is well-known that we have $\Omega(d\log (n/ d))=D(P_d),D(P_{\le d})=O(d\log n)$ (see for example \cite{dw}).
+It is well-known that we have $\Omega(d\log (n/ d))=D(P_d,n)\le D(P_{\le d},n)=O(d\log n)$ (see for example \cite{dw}).

-Observe fist that $D_0(P_d,n)=1$ by asking the complement of the set of defectives, but $D_0(P_{\le d},n)=\min(d,n)$.
+Observe first that $D_0(P_d,n)=1$ by asking the complement of the set of defectives, but $D_0(P_{\le d},n)=d$.
 Indeed, it is enough to ask the sets $\{a\}$ for all the defective elements $a$.
 On the other hand, for every defective element $a$ we need to ask a set that contains only $a$ among the defective elements, otherwise $a$ could be non-defective.
 For general $k$ we have $D_k(P_d,n)=\min \{k+1,D(P_d,n)\}$ using Proposition \ref{altalanos} and Proposition \ref{also} with $j_1=\dots=j_{k+1}=0$.